Company Logo - Home Link

 Thankfully, there are frequent trains between Rome and Florence, so it’s pretty easy to get there!

-There are currently 2 train companies offering service between these cities: Trenitalia and Italo.
+There are currently 2 train companies offering service between these cities: Trenitalia and Italo

-Trenitalia is the most common train service you’ll find in Italy, and Italo is a newer competitor.
+Trenitalia is the most common train service you’ll find in Italy, and Italo Train is a newer competitor.

 These regional trains typically take 3-4 hours to reach their destination, but sometimes they can be more affordable.